The 1968 Topps Nolan Ryan Rookie card is one of the most iconic and valuable baseball cards in the hobby.

 -Robin Ventura (on the fight with Nolan Ryan)

-Ryan would ultimately enter the Baseball Hall of Fame, finishing his career as one of the greatest fast ball pitchers of his era.
+Nolan Ryan aka 'The Ryan Express' would ultimately enter the Baseball Hall of Fame in 1999.
+He finished his career as one of the greatest fast ball pitchers of his era.
 Ryan to this day still holds the record for all time strikeouts (5714) and the most no-hitters (7).

 Check out footage of Ryan showing off his 100+ MPH Fastball!